taylor-xy0827/Ada-DF/README.md

 # Ada-DF

-This repository is the official implementation of the ICASSP 2023 paper *A Dual-branch Adaptive Distribution Fusion Framework For Real-world Facial Expression Recognition*.
+This repository is the official implementation of the ICASSP 2023 paper *A Dual-branch Adaptive Distribution Fusion Framework for Real-world Facial Expression Recognition*.

 ## Abstract